Workforce Recruitment Program

 INSTRUCTIONS FOR APPLYING

-- A candidate must register via the Registration link: https://wrp.gov/registerstudent.
+- A candidate must register via the Registration link: https://wrp.gov/registerstudent by Friday, October 16, 2015.
 Registration must be approved by the campus coordinator before a candidate can complete his/her online application.
 A candidate may be contacted by the campus coordinator to confirm his/her eligibility.
 Once a candidate’s registration is approved, he/she will receive an email from the WRP with a username and temporary password.

-- By using his/her username and temporary password, a candidate needs to go to the WRP website: www.wrp.gov to complete the online application process.
+- By using his/her username and temporary password to sign in, a candidate needs to go to the WRP website (www.wrp.gov) to complete the online application process.
 The following documents need to be obtained and/or completed by candidates and uploaded online:

-- Resume (Required)- Word documents are required – Candidates are highly advised by the WRP to have their resumes reviewed by the Career Center for feedback and proper format.
-The Career Center is open for 30 minute drop-in appointments from Monday through Friday, 9:00 a.m. – 5:00 p.m
+- Resume (Required) - Word documents are required – Candidates are highly advised by the WRP to have their resumes reviewed by the Career Center for feedback and proper format.
+The Career Center is open for 30 minute drop-in appointments from Monday through Friday, 9:00 a.m. – 4:45 p.m

-- Any additional supporting documents, such as letters of recommendation, writing samples, Schedule A Letter (needs to be provided prior to hiring), etc. (Optional)
+- Any additional supporting documents (Optional), such as cover letters, letters of recommendation, writing samples, etc.

 - Sample Schedule A Letter (.pdf)